microsoftgraph/msgraph-training-changenotifications/tutorial/08_deltaquery.md

 }
 ```

 The `Post` method will now call `CheckForUpdates` when a notification is received.
-Below the `Post` method add the following two new methods:

 **Save** all files.